louixs/elisp-oauth-2/readme.md

 # Elisp OAuth 2

+IMPORTANT:
+Please note that this package is massively out of date.
+Use it at your own risk!

 - This package aims to make oauth2 simpler for elisp
 - Many of the Emacs packages tend to have their own oauth2 implementations and each one of them.
 Although each implement tations are slightly different